tiramisulabs/seyfert-docs/src/content/docs/components/modals.md

   async run(context: ModalContext) {
     const interaction = context.interaction;

-    //we are getting the textinput values by passing their custom id's in the getInputValue method.
+    //we are getting the textinput values by passing their custom ids in the getInputValue method.

     const name = interaction.getInputValue('name', true);

     const age = interaction.getInputValue('age', true);

     return context.write({
-      content: `You are ${name} and have ${age} years` });
+      content: `You are ${name} and you have ${age} years` });
   }
 }